BillPetti/baseballr/baseballr_Updates/baseballr_updates_09_12_2017.md

 * `df`: a dataframe that includes pitch-by-pitch information.
 The function assumes the following columns are present: `events`, `description`, `game_date`, and `type`.
 * `base`: base indicates what the denomincator should be for the rate stats that are calculated.
 The function defaults to "swings", but you can also choose to use "contact"

 Here is an example using all data from the week of 2017-09-04.
-Here, we want to see a statlien for all hitters based on swings:
+Here, we want to see a statline for all hitters based on swings:

 ```r
 test <- scrape_statcast_savant_batter_all("2017-09-04", "2017-09-10")